 Overview

 Eric Volz was arrested just two weeks after the former communist leader Daniel Ortega was reelected president of Nicaragua, introducing the first political tension between the White House and the Sandinista political party since the end of the cold war.
 Volz’ case started out as a result of corrupt police using Volz as a scape goat to protect the main perpetrator of the crime.
 However, the circumstances of the case soon exposed broader political motivations.
 The ordeal rapidly became a sensationalized tabloid story that garnered widespread media attention after Volz and a US Embassy official escaped near death, under attack from a lynch mob.
-Despite the lack of evidence against Volz and his indisputable alibi, Volz was held captive and persecuted for sake of political motives outside the justice system.
+Despite the lack of evidence against Volz and his indisputable alibi, Volz was held captive and persecuted for sake of political objectives outside the justice system.
 The more that Volz’s innocence was clearly established, the more pressure the U.S. government came under to resolve the case.
 The U.S. could no longer afford to deprioritize the case as it had when the crisis began.
 The government of Nicaragua understood this, and leveraged it to bring the U.S. to the negotiating table.
-The Volz case was used as a bargaining chip in a missle deal between the U.S. and Nicaraguan governments.
+Volz’s family was informed that his case was being used as a bargaining chip in a missle deal between the U.S. and Nicaraguan governments.
 When it was threatened that certain details of the weapons negotiation would be leaked to the press, the U.S. government finally took action, positioning Volz as a liability for Nicaragua, leading to his release.

 Background